-Among U.S. high school students surveyed in 2015, 41% had had sexual intercourse.1 And teens today are less likely to say they used condoms in their last sexual encounter than a decade ago.2 Despite its proven importance, sexual health education is inconsistent (or non-existent) in many middle and high schools, and many teens are engaging in sexual activity without accurate information about sex or the potential risk factors.
+Among US high school students surveyed in 2019, 38% reported they had sexual intercourse.1 And teens today are less likely to say they used condoms in their last sexual encounter than a decade ago.2 Despite its proven importance, sexual health education is inconsistent (or non-existent) in many middle and high schools, and many teens are engaging in sexual activity without accurate information about sex or the potential risk factors.
 About 8 in 10 (83%) teens in the U.S. did not receive sex education before they first had sex.3

-The State of Illinois is ranked 24th in teen birth rates and 28th in teen pregnancy rates nationally.
-Thankfully, teen pregnancy and birth rates have been declining, a trend we hope continues.
-On the other hand, diagnoses of STIs among teenagers are on the rise.
-In fact, half of all STI diagnoses are individuals aged 15-24.
+The State of Illinois is ranked 20th in teen birth rates.
+In recent years this rate has consistently been declining, a trend we hope to see continue.2 On the other hand, diagnoses of STIs among teenagers are on the rise.
+In fact, each year half of all STI diagnoses are individuals aged 15-24.

 Ex: As shown in the chart below, Champaign County has a high rate of chlamydia compared to both state and national statistics, so increasing access to STI prevention education locally is vital.